CTS 2322 (Unix/Linux Administration II) Project #4

 2. Unpack the tar-ball using tarWhat is the exact command you used?

 4. Compile and install the software.
-(Hint: As this is a standard Gnu package you use the standard steps to configure, compile, and install the software.)
+(Hint: As this is a standard Gnu package, you use the standard steps to configure, compile, and install the software.)
 Which one of these commands is the only one that should be run as root?
 What are the exact commands you used?

 2. Check your installation by running the command hello and reading the hello(1) man page.
 What files were installed (and where)?
-What would you have needed to do to have the files install under /opt/ instead?
+What would you have needed to do, to have the files install under “/opt/” instead?

 3. Now clean up the build files.
 One way is to simply delete the entire build directory.
-However the makefile generated usually has targets to clean up the files while leaving the configuration files.
-What make command can you use to delete the build files but not the configuration files?
+However, the Makefile generated usually has targets to clean up the files, while leaving the configuration files.
+Examine the MakefileWhat “make” command can you use to delete the build files but not the configuration files?
+What other targets look interesting/useful to you?

-4. Change to your home directory, and delete the entire build directory (hello-1.0/).
+4. Change to your home directory, and delete the entire build directory (“myhello-1.0/”).
 As root, delete all other files installed.
 When you install from source, there is no record (except in your system journal) of what files were installed.
 If you didn't have an accurate system journal, what could you do to determine what files were installed by some source (tar-ball) installation?

-1. Next build a binary RPM package from this tar-ball.
-If you are lucky, a tar-ball will include the spec file required.
-Sadly for you this is not the case here, so you will need to create a spec file.
+Next build a digitally-signed, binary RPM package from the myhello tar-ball.
+If you are lucky, a tar-ball will include the “spec” file required to build an RPM package.
+Sadly for you, this is not the case here.
+So you will need to create a spec file.
+But first, you must create a gpg key to use to sign the package(s) and the repository meta-data.

 %packager Wayne Pollock <pollock@acm.org>